-How Your Student can Become a Registered Apprentice
+How Your High School Graduate Student Can Become a Registered Apprentice

 - Harper College

-Best of all, the educational component provided by Harper College is an AAS degree that seamlessly transfers to up to four different Illinois universities when the student is ready to pursue a bachelor’s degree.
+Best of all, the apprenticeship educational component provided by Harper College is an AAS degree that seamlessly transfers to universities or colleges when the student is ready to pursue a bachelor’s degree.

 Those interested in one of Harper College’s Registered Apprenticeship programs can visit the website and begin the admission process by submitting an Interest Form.

-To enroll in the four programs that lead to an Associate of Applied Science (AAS) degree, candidates must first be college-ready.
+To enroll in the Harper Registered Apprenticeship programs that lead to an Associate of Applied Science (AAS) degree, candidates must first be college-ready.
 Admissions will determine readiness either through recent ACT/SAT scores or the Harper College placement exam.

-Students are then placed on a list for consideration sent to the Harper Apprenticeships office.
-These students will be contacted and asked to complete an application and a resume.
-If a student doesn’t have a resume, he or she may contact Harper’s Job Replacement Resource Center for resume and interview counsel.
+The Harper Office of Apprenticeship assists the potential apprentice throughout this process.
+These students will complete an application and a resume.
+If a student doesn’t have a resume, he or she may contact Harper’s Job Replacement Resource Center for resume and interview assistance.

 The Registered Apprenticeship office registers apprentices for all courses.
 Apprentices attend a special orientation, all course books and mandatory coaching and tutoring (as necessary) are provided to them.
 Throughout the program, Harper’s Apprenticeships’ office keeps the employer informed of the apprentices’ academic progress.

-RSVP today for a free information session on Tuesday, June 6 to learn more about our Apprenticeship program.
+RSVP today for an upcoming free information session to learn more about our Apprenticeship program.